 Note: We have observed that many people who have conflicting accounts (according to Google) are confused when we sent out an initial email advising them of this - they do not remember ever creating one.
 As a result, these may have been created years ago or perhaps inadvertently - and may not be much of an impact on lab staff.
 Google has a video that might help you understand this issue better than we can explain it in words.

 Can I still have a personal Google Account?

 Absolutely - and that is the recommended approach to insure you use lab services for work and your personal account for anything else.
 You just have to make sure it is not associated with your lab email address.
-For example, you would want to use your personal Google account for Picasa when publishing family photo's - but your lab account if you are actively using Picasa in conjunction with a Google Site for your work group.

 Some of the new services aren't managed by LBL and IT won't be able to provide you with support for them.

-Services like Picasa, Google Reader, and Google Code will be accessible with your LBL Google Account, but they are provided to you under separate terms of service and IT can't control them in any way.
+Services like Google Reader and Google Code will be accessible with your LBL Google Account, but they are provided to you under separate terms of service and IT can't control them in any way.
 We want to offer you the ability to use these services if they're useful to you, even though we can't assist you with them at this time.
 There is plenty of information available from Google on how to use their services, just click the Help link in the upper right hand corner of most Google services.